githubacct54385/VeggieApp/README.md

 For security purposes, I have not included the connection string in the app.
 You'll need to provide your own.

-In the root directory (VeggieApp), add a file `connectionStrings.json`
+In the root directory, add a file `connectionStrings.json`

 This file is already added to the `.gitignore` file.